-There are no new or amended Standards effective from the current year that impact the Company.
+There are no new or amended Standards effective for the current year that impact the Company.

-2. Significant accounting policies
+2. Material accounting policy information

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been applied consistently in the current year and the prior year.